|

 SPIRAL OF SPILLS

-In January 1999,a major
+In January 1999,a major blow-out at Shell's "railway manifold"

-blow-out at Shell's "railway manifold" occurred as the valve of the ill-maintained
+occurred as the valve of the ill-maintained facility could not

-and wetlands.
+wetlands.
 Though Shell officials accepted the fact that the spill was

-caused by equipment failure, the company failed to clean the spill site
+caused by equipment failure, the company failed to clean the spill

-a minor one".
+them, "is a minor one".

 Mr. Louis Nwanchukwu, the CDC chairman lamented to ERA field monitor, that in September, 1991, a previous oil spill occurred at the same "Railway manifold" in the Community and spread crude oil indiscriminately into the adjacent farmlands and shallow swamps in the area.
 The community leader said the spill, like the recent incidence, was caused by failure of Shell’s facilities which resulted in a major blow-out.
 Shell attributed the 1999 blow-out to Sabotage by community people.
 The community leader said that the facility was repaired, but the spill was neither cleaned nor was compensation paid to community people whose farmlands were polluted by the spill.